Infectious Trump briefly leaves hospital to greet fans as confusion continues over his health

 Additionally, the White House continues to deal with an ongoing coronavirus outbreak, with several staff members testing positive.

-Nick Luna, Trump’s personal assistant, has tested positive for the novel coronavirus, according to a senior administration official.
+Nick Luna, Trump’s personal assistant, has tested positive for the coronavirus, according to a senior administration official.
 News of Luna’s diagnosis was first reported Saturday night by Bloomberg News.

 Meanwhile, at least two White House residence staffers contracted the virus some weeks ago and were sent home.
 Administration officials do not believe those staffers directly gave the virus to the president, given the passage of time since their cases.